Multi-fidelity surrogate modeling for time-series outputs: Illustration: double pendulum simulator

 \paragraph {Code Analysis}

-A sensitivity analysis is carried out for information purposes, but it has no use in the forthcoming surrogate modeling.
-We are thus able to determine the effective dimension of our problem.
+A sensitivity analysis is carried out for information purposes, but it is not used in the forthcoming surrogate modeling.
+The sensitivity analysis makes it possible to determine the effective dimension of our problem.
 We compare outputs of the high- and low-fidelity codes and the associated Sobol indices on \Cref{fig::SobolPend}.
 We estimate Sobol indices by the method described in \cite{saltelli2010variance} and implemented in the R library \cite{rSensitivity} by using a Monte Carlo sample of size $10^{5}$ for each code.
 No surrogate model was used to estimate the indices in \Cref{fig::SobolPend}.
 The main result is that the two codes depend on the same input variables.
 The four most important input variables are $y_0$, $k$, $M$ and $\theta_0$.